TOMToolkit/tom_base/docs/managing_data/forced_photometry.rst

 After adding the ``django_dramatiq`` installed app, you will need to run ``./manage.py migrate`` once to setup its DB tables.
 If this configuration is set in your TOM, the existing services which support asynchronous queries, Atlas and ZTF, should start querying asynchronously.
+(Note: You must also start the dramatiq workers:
+``./manage.py rundramatic``.
 If you do not add these settings, those services will still function but will fall back to synchronous queries.

 Adding a new Forced Photometry Service